kubernetes-sigs/network-policy-api/site-src/api-overview.md

 rules for the cluster, which are evaluated before or after the NetworkPolicies defined by the namespace owners.

+ClusterNetworkPolicy is logically enforced outside the Pod network namespace.
+This determines how it applies to "hairpin" traffic that a Pod sends to itself:

+- A Pod connecting to its own Pod IP is not subject to CNP.
+- A Pod connecting to a Service IP that the service proxy load-balances back to the same Pod is subject to ClusterNetworkPolicy.

+As a result, a Pod reaching itself by its Pod IP and that same Pod reaching itself through a Service IP can behave differently, and this is expected.
+Note that this behavior is based on the logical model of the pod network, and CNP must behave this way even if it is implemented within the pod network namespace, or if traffic from a Pod to a Service IP doesn't leave the pod network namespace.

 ### Tiers

 Tier is used as the top-level grouping for network policy prioritization.

 Policy tiers are evaluated in the following order:

 * `Admin` tier
 * NetworkPolicy tier
 * `Baseline` tier